cliftonh02/ruby-oop-inheritance/readme.md

 <!-- AM: I'm going to add to this exercise. -->

-Clone down [this repo](https://github.com/ga-wdi-exercises/superheros) and follow the instructions in the Readme.
+Clone down [this repo](https://github.com/ga-wdi-exercises/superheros) and follow the instructions in the readme.

 ## Visibility